l3qua/OpenCore-Install-Guide/unk.md

 * **Mine**Turtlee
 * What is the explosive mob in Minecraft?
 * What sound does the ^ make when it explodes?
-* The classic, and nostalgic bomb game
+* The classic, and nostalgic bomb game (take only the latter part)

+An unrelated hint, but possibly and can be my username:

 * Human form of Freelinter (you know him)

 Some are correct, and some are not.
 Have fun!!